Family : Sterculiaceae

 Suitable conditions for growing cocoa are found in the Central, North Western, Sabaragamuwa, Uva, Western and Southern provinces of Sri Lanka.
 Cocoa can be considered as the most important tree crop for underplanting coconut and rubber provided suitable soils exist.
-The total extent of cocoa is 1805ha and Matale, Kandy, Badulla Kurunegala, Kegalle, and Monaragala districts are the main cocoa growing districts.
+Mid-country intermediate zone is best agro-ecological zone for both growth and yield of the crop.
+The total extent of cocoa in Sri Lanka is 1805 ha and Matale, Kandy, Badulla Kurunegala, Kegalle, and Monaragala districts are the main cocoa growing districts.

 • Sri Lanka had the fame of having “Criollo” variety which produces fine and flavor cocoa but currently, most of the cocoa found in Sri Lanka are crosses of above three main varieties.

 • Main cultivated varieties/hybrids in Sri Lanka are SCA6 x ICS6, NA32 x ICS1, W6/457, W5/5, WK2 & WK7

 Cocoa prefers deep, well-drained clay loam soils rich in organic matter.
 In Sri Lanka, the immature brown loams and reddish brown latosolic soils provide ideal conditions.
 Scattered stones and pebbles are tolerable up to 40% of the surface.
 Coarse gravelly soils, sandy soils, shallow soils, soils underlain by slab rock or hard laterite are unsuitable.